UAE law: A closer look at the UAE's new drug laws

 But perhaps some of the most remarkable updates were those ushered in by Federal Decree Law no. 30 of 2021.
 This specifically relates to legislation surrounding the use of “narcotics and psychotropic substances”.

-Remarkable both in the changes to the guiding aspirations of the policy — a focus on rehabilitation rather than punishment (for first time offenders at least), and in the degree of penalties awarded.
+Remarkable both in the changes to the guiding aspirations of the policy — a focus on rehabilitation rather than punishment (for first time offenders at least), and in the degree of penalties applied to some categories of transgressors.

 To help explain the changes to the law better we spoke to Omar Al Masri, Paralegal at BSA Ahmad Bin Hezeem & Associates LLP, who was able to offer invaluable insight on the specifics on the new rules, which came into effect from January 2, 2022.